psidex/CustomBangSearch/README.md

 This storage has a strict quota, and you can see the amount of it you are using at the top of the options page.
 TODO: Raise issue for striping data across objects.
+TODO: Raise issue for fixing obscene number of re-renders when banginfo is edited by user

 ### Bangs